calmh/node-snmp-native/README.md

    '.1.3.6.1.4.1.2.3.4.5']`.
  - `abortOnError`: Whether to stop or continue when an error is encountered.
    Default: `false`.
+ - `combinedTimeout`: Timeout in milliseconds that the getAll() may take.
+   Default: no timeout.

 The callback will be called with an error object or a list of varbinds.
 If the options property `abortOnError` is false (default) any variables that couldn't be fetched will simply be omitted from the results.
 If it is true, the callback will be called with an error object on any failure.
+If the `combinedTimeout` is triggered, the callback is called with an error and the partial results.

 ```javascript
 var oids = [ [1, 3, 6, 1, 4, 1, 42, 1, 0], [1, 3, 6, 1, 4, 1, 42, 2, 0], ... ];